-- If you see a red error box around the object name you have entered, mouse over the Name field to see naming restrictions. - All times are in UTC. - Enter times using a 24-hour clock.
+• If you see a red error box around the object name you have entered, mouse over the Name field to see naming restrictions.

+- All times are in UTC, unless you specify a time zone for the device in Device > Platform Settings. - Enter times using a 24-hour clock.
 For example, enter 1:30 PM as 13:30. - To specify a single continuous range, such as typical weekend hours (Fridays at 5pm through Mondays at 8am, including evenings and nights), choose Range Type Range. - To specify part of multiple days, such as Monday through Friday from 8am to 5pm (excluding evenings, nights, and early mornings every day), choose Range Type Daily Interval. - You can specify up to 28 time periods in a single object. - To specify multiple noncontiguous times of day or different hours for different days, create multiple recurring intervals.
 For example, to apply a policy at all times other than standard working hours, create a single time range object with the following two recurring intervals: - A Daily Interval for Monday through Friday from 5pm through 8am, and - A Range recurring interval for Friday at 5pm through Monday at 8am.